FOREX-Euro falls as worries over Spain, growth dent risk appetite

 “The market was waiting for fresh news with some weight to push the euro lower as the currency has remained quite resilient to negative news recently,” Tomita said.

-Asian equities took a hit from an overnight drop in global stock prices as the International Monetary Fund and the World Bank earlier this week provided a grim outlook for global growth in 2012 and 2013, with warnings about a slowdown in China, the world’s No. 2 economy and the top consumer of raw materials.
+Asian equities were weighed by a drop in global stock prices overnight as the International Monetary Fund and the World Bank earlier this week provided a grim outlook for global growth in 2012 and 2013, with warnings about a slowdown in China, the world’s No. 2 economy and the top consumer of raw materials.

 “With U.S. stocks falling, and IMF and World Bank raising alarms about the Chinese growth slowdown, market sentiment is against risk - and growth-sensitive or high-yielding currencies are prone to downside risks,” said Yuji Saito, director of foreign exchange at Credit Agricole in Tokyo.